phylotastic/datelife/cran-comments.md

 ## Resubmission
-This is a resubmission.
-In this version I have:
+This is a resubmission where I have:

 * Fixed packages not on CRAN.

-* Removed system requirement of mafft software, which was replaced with an R function.
+* Removed system requirement of mafft software.
+It was replaced with an R function.

-## Test environments
-* local OS X install, R 4.1.0
-* local ubuntu 16.04.6, R 3.6.1
-* local windows, R 4.1.0
-* win-builder (devel and release)
+Results for check_for_cran():

+Results for check_win_release()

 ## R CMD check results
 There are no ERRORs, and no WARNINGs

-There are 2 NOTEs:
+There are 4 NOTEs:

 * checking installed package size ...
 NOTE installed size is 10.2Mb